Understanding The Heart of David

 David knew of this affair and remained quiet about it not taking any action against Amnon.
 Meanwhile loathing and vengeance filled Absalom’s heart for his brother and two years later, he set the plot to slay Amnon.
 Upon successfully accomplishing his mission, Absalom feared for his life and fled from the presence of his father’s grief-stricken face and was in self-imposed exile for three years.

-Now after King David had recovered himself from mourning for his dead son, Amnon; his heart yearned for his other son, Absalom.
-Perhaps David felt partially responsible for Absalom’s actions in that he had not properly disciplined Amnon for raping Tamar, his half-sister.
+Now after King David had recovered himself from mourning for his dead son, Amnon, his heart yearned for his other son, Absalom.
+Perhaps David felt partially responsible for Absalom’s actions in that he had not properly disciplined Amnon for raping Tamar, Abasalom's sister.

-And that is just what our heavenly Father did for all His exiled children by sending His only begotten Son, Yahushua (Jesus), to die for our sin, so that we could come home and become part of the family of God.
+That is just what our heavenly Father did for all His exiled children of planet earth by sending His only begotten Son, Yahushua, to die for our sins, so that we could come home and become part of the family of Elohim.

 If you are walking afar from your Father today, it is time to "come home".
 He has made a way for you through the cleansing blood of His Son.
 Through Him He has opened up a way for all people, of all nations, and all tongues to come and be restored.
 His arms are open, and they are wide.
-Isaiah 53:6 says, “All we like sheep have gone astray; we have turned every one to his own way; and the LORD (Yahuwah) hath laid on him (Yahushua-Jesus) the iniquity of us all”.
+Isaiah 53:6 says, “All we like sheep have gone astray; we have turned every one to his own way; and Yahuwah hath laid on him (Yahushua) the iniquity of us all."
 There are no limits to His mercies.
 They are new every morning.

 But He also warns us, there is no other way that we must be saved.
-John 14:6 tells us, “Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.”
+John 14:6 tells us, “Yahushua saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by Me.”
 Won’t you turn to Him today and “Come Home”?
 Come while there is yet time!
 “And the Spirit and the Bride say, Come.
 And let him that heareth say, Come.
 And let him that is athirst come.
-And whosoever will, let him take the water of life freely.
-Revelation 22:17
+And whosoever will, let him take the water of life freely" (Revelation 22:17).

 You may read the entire story in 2 Samuel 13-14.